Student Arrest Self-Disclosure Form

 7. Who reviews the information that is disclosed by students?

-Staff in Policy, Accountability, and Critical Events (PACE) will review each response to determine if follow-up is needed.
-This is to ensure that one uniform source is making this review, helping to provide consistency and fairness in its ultimate application.
+Staff in the Policy, Accountability, and Critical Events (PACE) unit will review each disclosure to determine if follow-up is needed.

 8. What action will be taken based on the information that is disclosed?